-DCHD projects to receive approximately \$556,720 for the Housing Opportunities for Persons with AIDS (HOPWA) program, which was established to provide housing assistance and related supportive services for low-income persons living with HIV/AIDS and their families.
+DCHD projects to receive approximately \$708,789 for the Housing Opportunities for Persons with AIDS (HOPWA) program, which was established to provide housing assistance and related supportive services for low-income persons living with HIV/AIDS and their families.
 HOPWA is the only Federal program dedicated to address the housing needs of people living with HIV/AIDS.
+In the 48th Program Year, DCHD is accepting new applications under the HOPWA grant.